-Students who have completed the Illinois Articulation Initiative General Education Core Curriculum (IAI/GECC) requirements (37-41 hours) must take the following additional mission-based courses at SXU in order to fulfill their general education requirements:
+Students who have completed the Illinois Articulation Initiative General Education Core Curriculum (IAI/GECC) requirements (37-41 hours) must take the courses identified below.
+Students meeting this requirement can complete the BBA Fast-Track Program in less than two years in the online program.
+The following additional mission-based courses must be taken at SXU in order to fulfill their general education requirements: